12+ Eye-Catching Flowers Beginning with S With Pictures

 Sweet Pea

 It is an annual climbing plant that may grow to a height of 1-2 meters (3 ft 3 in – 6 ft 7 in) with proper support.
 Sweet Pea is a flowering plant in the family Fabaceae.
 They are famous for their pleasant perfume and small blooms of pink, purple, blue, and white.
-They are commonly used in bouquets owing to their delicious smell.

 Feature | Detail |